-Due to the COVID-19 Pandemic, Jaunt service became fare-free in an effort to minimize the risk of person-to-person contact.
+Due to the COVID-19 pandemic, Jaunt service became fare-free in an effort to minimize the risk of person-to-person contact.
 Jaunt has opted to continue to operate fare-free service in an effort to promote ridership growth during the pandemic recovery.

 Prior to fare-free service, Jaunt's fares range from \$1.50 to \$4 and were dependent upon the type of service provided to the customer (see Table 1-2).
 All of Jaunt's services charge fixed, one-way fares, except for the Albemarle demand response service, which uses a zone-fare approach.
 In September 2019, Jaunt conducted a substantial fare restructuring.
-Through this restructuring, Jaunt reduced its catalog of over sixty different fare types (applying to different services, at different times of day or days of the week, at different discount levels) to approximately eight.
-Payment onboard requires exact change, but checks are accepted by mail or in person at Jaunt headquarters for 10 trip ticket books.
+Through the 2019 restructuring, Jaunt reduced its catalog of over sixty different fare types (applying to different services, at different times of day or days of the week, at different discount levels) to approximately eight.
 Jaunt received funding in FY2018 to upgrade its onboard technology to accept smartcard fare media and smartphone visual ticketing.

 As of January 2023, fare-free service will continue for the foreseeable future.

-Table 1-2: Jaunt's Fare Structure Before Fare-Free Service
+Table 1-2: Jaunt's Fare Structure Before Implementation of Fare-Free Service